erigontech/erigon/docs/programmers_guide/guide.md

 The second part is the hash of the branch node representing the prefix group.
 This shown in the member function `hashChildren` of the type `hasher` [trie/hasher.go](../../trie/hasher.go), under the `*shortNode` case.

-This is the illlustration of resulting leaf nodes, branch nodes, and extension nodes for our example:
+This is the illustration of resulting leaf nodes, branch nodes, and extension nodes for our example:

 ![prefix_groups_4](prefix_groups_4.dot.gd.png)
 To regenerate this picture, run `go run cmd/pics/pics.go -pic prefix_groups_4`